Torch Publish for Web AR

 Web AR Design Considerations

 First and foremost, remember your project will be running in a mobile web browser.
 The load times and performance will degrade quickly with very large 3D models and video files.
 Because Web AR works on a very wide selection of iOS and Android devices, the variability of performance will also be increased with more taxing experiences.
+See more about the web browsers that 8th Wall supports here.

 Anchoring works differently than it does in Torch.
 Essentially the experience is “auto anchored” in Web AR and the anchor will be set very close to the device position.
 For this reason, we recommend any content you want to immediately appear in the view of the user is placed a meter or so forward of the World Anchor in Torch.